apache/iotdb/docs/UserGuide/API/Status-Codes.md

 # Status Codes

-**Status Code** is introduced in the latest version.
 A sample solution as IoTDB requires registering the time series first before writing data is:

 ```
 try {